 Divorce in a family is a stressful event.
-In measuring the impact of divorce, it is often characterized as one of the most stressful life events that a person can experience very near to experiencing the death of a parent, spouse, or even child.
+In measuring the impact of divorce, it is often characterized as one of the most stressful life events that a person can experience.
+It is almost equal to experiencing the death of a parent, spouse, or even child.
 Each individual in a family experiences this change very differently.
-Getting support before, during and after can be useful to help support and guide a family through this transition in a way that honors each person’s unique experience of this transition while maintaining a sense of integrity of the family, especially when children are a part of the family.
+Getting support before, during and after can be useful.
+This support can guide a family through this transition in a way that honors each person’s unique experience of this transition while maintaining a sense of integrity of the family.
+This support can be especially important when children are a part of the family.

 Traverse Counseling & Consulting provides a number of paths to support families at the beginning, during, and even after a divorce has occurred.
 Please view the different paths Traverse Counseling & Consulting offers for families experiencing divorce: